makerdao/mips/MIP55/MIP55.md

 * There must be a clear and public explanation of the purpose and scope of the Special Purpose Fund.
 * Must follow the multisig process outlined in MIP47: MakerDAO Multisignature Wallet Management.
 It must include a wallet address, official Point of Contact, and Comptroller signers must be publicly verified.
-* The Scope must be limited to either timeframe or specific deliverable (For example: The Protocol needs audits for the launch of LIQ.2.0.
+* The Scope must be limited by either timeframe or specific deliverable (For example: The Protocol needs audits for the launch of LIQ.2.0.
 Funds are approved to pay auditors, Dai goes into escrow, and 2 Comptrollers release funds to the auditors once audits are complete).
 * The SPF Scope work must be auditable by Comptrollers.

 ### MIP55c2: Special Purpose Fund Process